tricksal/learn-build-earn-in-public/templates/quest-planning/quest-selection-worksheet.md

 ### Criteria Definitions:

-**Relevance (1-5):** Does this address a critical uncertainty or opportunity in my primary domain?
+**Relevance (1-5):** Does this address a creative challenge or opportunity important to your craft?
-- 1 = Interesting but not directly relevant to my work
+- 1 = Interesting but not directly relevant to my creative goals
-- 5 = Directly addresses my biggest professional challenge
+- 5 = Directly addresses my biggest creative challenge or growth area

-**Curiosity (1-5):** Am I genuinely intrigued by this question?
-Is this a puzzle I *want* to solve?
+**Curiosity (1-5):** Am I genuinely intrigued by this creative exploration?
+Is this something I *want* to create?
-- 1 = Feels like work I should do
+- 1 = Feels like something I should do
-- 5 = I'm genuinely excited and curious about this
+- 5 = I'm genuinely excited and curious about this creative journey

-**Impact (North Star Filter) (1-5):** Will success in this Quest move me closer to freedom and a better world?
+**Impact (North Star Filter) (1-5):** Will success in this Quest move me closer to creative freedom and contributing to a better world?
-- 1 = Purely tactical/operational benefit
+- 1 = Purely personal/skill-building benefit
-- 5 = Directly serves my North Star vision
+- 5 = Directly serves my creative purpose and helps others

-**Scope (1-5):** Can I make meaningful progress and produce a "Build" artifact within 6-12 weeks?
+**Scope (1-5):** Can I make meaningful creative progress and produce something shareable within 6-12 weeks?
 - 1 = Would take 6+ months to complete
-- 5 = Perfect size for one focused cycle
+- 5 = Perfect size for one focused creative cycle

 ### Scoring Matrix: